 - What is your field of interest?
 In which subject have you completed your degree?

 - From which university you got it?

 - Have you done any research projects during your studies?

 - Did you do an internship during the course?

-- Have you done any additional certification related to your field?
+- Have you done any additional certifications related to your field?

 - What is your experience?

-- Can you describe your last job in few sentences?
+- Can you describe your last job in a few sentences?

 - What was your last salary?

 - What the company has written about your behavior in the experience letter?